ashn-dot-dev/sunder/README.md

 ```

 Verify that the compiler has been successfully installed by running
 `sunder-compile -h`.
-You may have to source your `.profile` in new shells until
+You may need to source your `.profile` in new shells until
 the start of your next login session.

 ## Using the Sunder Compiler